StreamSharp/.github/CONTRIBUTING.md

 Please make sure you understand the terms of the MIT License before contributing.

+## Encouragement for Helper Modules

+We encourage all contributors to use the [MIT License](https://opensource.org/licenses/MIT) for any helper modules they create outside of our official organization repositories.
+Using the MIT License ensures compatibility and ease of collaboration, making it easier for others to benefit from your work.

+If you need a template for your LICENSE file, you can find our license [here](https://github.com/StreamSharp/StreamSharp.Base/blob/main/LICENSE).
+Please remember to change the name of the copyright holder to reflect your details.

+Thank you for supporting the StreamSharp ecosystem!

 ## Code of Conduct

 We are committed to maintaining a welcoming, inclusive, and respectful community.
 All contributors are expected to adhere to the [Contributor Code of Conduct](https://github.com/StreamSharp/.github/blob/main/CODE_OF_CONDUCT.md).
 Please review the code of conduct before contributing.